ivuorinen/base-configs/packages/config-checker/README.md

 ### Real world example

-For commitlint-config you can find the usage in the [commitlint-config postinstall.js][commitlint-postinstall-link] file.
+For commitlint-config you can find the usage in the [commitlint-config postinstall.cjs][commitlint-postinstall-link] file.

 Here's a snippet from the file: